Sitecore/Sitecore.Pathfinder/README.md

 3. Execute the scc.exe in the sitecore.tools folder
 4. Edit the scconfig.json file to setup 'project-unique-id', 'wwwroot' and 'host-name'
 5. Done - you are now ready
 6. Copy a starter kit to your project directory.
-Starter kits are located in sitecore.tools/files/starterkits/.
+Starter kits are located in the sitecore.tools/files/starterkits/ directory.

 In step 3 Pathfinder creates a blank project for you.
 It consists of a number of directories and files, including an scc.cmd file which is a shortcut to the sitecore.tools\scc.exe file.

 ## How does Pathfinder make Sitecore easier
 * Familiar developer experience: Edit source files, build project, test website, repeat.
-* Text editor agnostic (Visual Studio not required - use Notepad, Notepad++, SublimeText, VS Code etc.)
+* Text editor agnostic (Visual Studio not required - use Notepad, Notepad++, SublimeText, Atom, VS Code etc.)
 * Build process agnostic (command-line tool, so it integrates easily with Grunt, Gulp, MSBuild etc.)
 * Everything is a file (easy to edit, source control friendly)
 * Project directory has whole and single truth (source is not spead across development projects, databases and websites, contineous integration friendly)